Before starting to write the results of your search, you must choose the magazine where you will present your article. Keep in mind:

 - It can be followed by a subtitle, separated by two points

 - Avoid abbreviations and acronyms

-- Identify the authors in the most complete way and their affiliation.
-Check the guidelines for the signature and institutional affiliation
+- Identifies the authors in the most complete way and their affiliation.
+See the guidelines for the signature and institutional affiliation

 - All authors must have a code ORCID